keelancook/notebook/_notes/mission-of-god.md

 * In the immediate aftermath of the fall, God enacts a promised plan of redemtpion and salvation.
 (Gen. 3)
 * This promise plan is then progressively revealed through a series of covenants that God makes with his elected people.
 The covenants focus attention toward the coming Messiah, the prophet, priest, and king, who will restablish God's reign over all humanity and creation.
 * At the consummation, when history is done.
 God's reign will be fully restored over humanity (Ps.
 96:10-13), over all nations (Isa 2:4, Rev. 19:15), and over all creation (Rom.
 8:19-22).
 His kingdom will be established in full glory.
->The Kingdom of this world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever.(Rev. 11:15b)
+>The Kingdom of this world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever(Rev. 11:15b).

 ---